Family Dentistry Offers Gum Disease Care in Sterling Heights, MI

 Gum disease begins with gingivitis, or the inflammation of the gums caused by built-up plaque, also known as tartar.
 If left untreated, gingivitis can progress into periodontitis, where the gums begin to pull away from the teeth.
 This creates small pockets between the gums and the teeth, which trap debris and bacteria.
 Patients who fail to seek treatment at this point may find themselves at risk of advanced periodontitis, where the bacteria gradually break down the bone and connective tissue that hold the teeth in place.
 As a result, patients suffering from advanced periodontitis have an increased chance of losing their teeth due to the weakened bone structure.

 How is Gum Disease Treated?

-.
-Grafts can help restore a patient’s oral health and dental function after gum disease is diagnosed
+Bone and Gum Grafting: These procedures are designed to repair damaged or missing tissues following periodontal treatment.
+Grafts can help restore a patient’s oral health and dental function after gum disease is diagnosed.

 How Do I Prevent Gum Disease?

 Periodontal disease is easily preventable when effective oral hygiene is practiced.
 Additionally, regular bi-yearly visits to your dentist for cleanings are an important part of gum disease prevention.
 During these check-ups, your Sterling Heights hygienist will monitor the condition of your gums as well as remove tartar.
 Tartar is built-up plaque, which if left unremoved, fosters bacteria growth in the mouth and is a leading contributor to gingivitis.